FaeInterestingWorld/.github/profile/README.md

 - Being an object of intense curiosity and scrutiny
 - Exploitied for entertainment, gossip
 - Other projecting onto Faes what they want to see, causing a loss of a sense of self
+  - Some may have very strong ideas of who Fae's personality and likes and continuously project who they think Faes should be onto Faes
+    - Such as having issues like OCD, austism or likes to 'troll'
 - Receive verbal remarks and specific references designed to poke fun or make uncomfortable
   - done with the 'good intention' of tough love
   - out of moral panic and the believe that making you unwelcomed to protect their group